 A. Purpose: The intent of these lighting requirements is to preserve the low light level conditions that are inherently characteristic of the desert.
 The objective is to allow only the quantity and level of lighting necessary for safety, security and the enjoyment of outdoor living while protecting against direct glare and excessive lighting; protecting the ability to view the night sky; and preventing light trespass.

-Comment [GB31]: Outdoor Lighting - This Section to be Replaced with Lighting Code Updates that are currently under review by Planning Commission. - Action Report Topic #10
+Comment [GB34]: Outdoor Lighting - This Section to be Replaced with Lighting Code Updates that are currently under review by Planning Commission. - Action Report Topic #10

-Comment [GB32]: Updates to this section of the code were not addressed at the 1/17/17 meeting since Lighting Code Updates were under a separate review or that time.
+Comment [GB35]: Updates to this section of the code were not addressed at the 1/17/17 meeting since Lighting Code Updates were under a separate review at that time.

 - B. Definitions: For the purposes of this section, exterior lighting is defined and regulated by the following definitions and categories: - 1.
-Footcandle (fc) A unit of illuminance of equal to 1 lm/ft (lumen / sq. ft.) or 10.76 lx (lux). - 2.
+Footcandle (fc) A unit of illuminance of equal to 1 lm/ft2 (lumen / sq. ft.) or 10.76 lx (lux). - 2.
 Fully Shielded (Full Cut-Off) A fixture shielded with an opaque material so that light rays emitted by the fixture are projected only below a horizontal plane running through the lowest point on the fixture where light is emitted. - 3.
 Lumens The Standard International (SI) unit of luminous flux. - 4.
-Luminaire (Light Fixture) A complete lighting unit consisting of a lamp or lamps and ballast(s) (when applicable) together with the parts designed to distribute the light, position and protect the lamps, to connect the lamps to the power supply. - 5.
-Opaque Impervious to the passage of light. - 6.
-Partially Shielded (Partial Cut-Off) A fixture that allows light rays to be emitted up and down and shielded with an opaque material in such a manner to prevent the bulb from being seen. - 7.
-Safety Lighting Low-level lighting used to illuminate vehicular and pedestrian circulation. - 8.
-Security Lighting Lighting that is fully shielded that is intended to provide bright illumination during emergency situations only. - 9.
-Spill Light The amount of light that illuminates beyond the range or primary area that the fixture is intended to light. - 10. $\frac{\text{Translucent}}{\text{cannot be seen.}}$ A material through which light can pass but the light source - 11.
-Trespass Lighting Spill light that encroaches onto neighboring properties. - 12.
-Visual Enjoyment Lighting Lighting intended to illuminate outdoor living areas. - C. Design Standards: - 1.
-All building mounted light fixtures shall be fully shielded.
-Recessed lights in exterior soffits, eaves, or ceilings shall have a 45° cutoff.
-At the main entry of the primary structure, a maximum of two (2) translucent fixtures may be permitted as long as the total lumens, per fixture, do not exceed a maximum of 750 lumens.
-All other entrances, excluding garage doors, shall be limited to no more than one (1) fixture.
+Luminaire (Light Fixture) A complete lighting unit consisting of a lamp or lamps and ballast(s) (when applicable) together with the parts designed to distribute the light, position and protect the lamps, to connect the lamps to the power supply. - Lux A Unit of measure of the intensity from light of a candle illuminating a one meter square surface, one meter from the candle.
+One foot-candle equals approximately 10 Lux. - 5.6.
+Opaque Impervious to the passage of light. - 6-7.
+Partially Shielded (Partial Cut-Off) A fixture that allows light rays to be emitted up and down and shielded with an opaque material in such a manner to prevent the bulb from being seen. - 7.8.
+Safety Lighting Low-level lighting used to illuminate vehicular and pedestrian circulation. - 8-9.
+Security Lighting Lighting that is fully shielded that is intended to provide bright illumination during emergency situations only. - 9.10.
+Spill Light The amount of light that illuminates beyond the range or primary area that the fixture is intended to light. - 10.11.
+Translucent A material through which light can pass but the light source cannot be seen. - 41-12.
+Trespass Lighting Spill light that encroaches onto neighboring properties. - 12.13.
+Visual Enjoyment Lighting Lighting intended to illuminate outdoor living areas. - C. Design Standards: